Oda Nobunaga: Conflict with the Mōri Clan

 The fundamental policy of the Mōri clan was "to avoid conflict with Nobunaga" and in the early 1570s, even when issues arose, they continued a cautious diplomacy to prevent any decisive confrontations.
 However, when Terumoto placed Ashikaga Yoshiaki under his protection, war between the two families became inevitable.
 The Mōri were drawn into the Ishiyama Hongan-ji War, Nobunaga's siege of a religious stronghold in Settsu, which he had begun in 1570. beginning with the Battle of Kizugawaguchi in 1576.

 Battles of Kizugawaguchi

 Terumoto turned to the vaunted Mōri navy.
 In 1576, First Battle of Kizugawaguchi Nobunaga's 'admiral', Kuki Yoshitaka, had cut the Honganji's sea-lanes and sat in blockade off the coast.
 Terumoto ordered his fleet, commanded by Murakami Takeyoshi, to make for the waters off Settsu and, once there, the navy inflicted an embarrassing defeat on Kuki and opened the Honganji's supply lines.

 Later in 1578, at Second Battle of Kizugawaguchi, Kûki Yoshitaka defeated Takeyoshi and drove the Mōri away.
-Nobunaga also send Hashiba Hideyoshi to conquer the Chūgoku region from the Mori clan.
+Nobunaga also sent Hashiba Hideyoshi to conquer the Chūgoku region from the Mori clan.
 A further attempt by the Mōri to break the blockade the following year was turned back, and in 1580 the Honganji surrendered.